royalfork/royalfork.github.io/_drafts/address_gen.md

 # pub_key.y => 24245920055987556528993042428760322520988269343242132634556250883291122420691
 {% endhighlight %}

+{:.note}
+Note: We're using the ["ecdsa gem"](https://github.com/DavidEGrayson/ruby_ecdsa) because the OpenSSL library is poorly documented and confusing.
+Explanation [here](http://blog.davidegrayson.com/2014/04/introducing-ruby-ecdsa-gem.html).

-Step 6.
+###### Step 6.
 Compress

-As hte image shows, elliptic curves are symmetric about the x-axis.
-This means that if we know the x-coordinate of a point on the curve, there are only 2 possible values for the y-coordinate.
-If the y-coordinate is even, our public key is of the form.

-  \x02 + x coordinate
+{% include image.html filename="elliptic-curve.png" caption="" %}

+Because elliptic curves are symmetric about the x axis; given any x coordinate, there exist only 2 possibilities for the y coordinate.
+Uncompressed public keys include the full y coordinate (a really big number), but we can save space on the blockchain by indicating which of the 2 possible y-coordinates we use.

-If the y-coordinate is odd, our public key is of the form:
+If the y coordinate is even, public keys have the form:

+{:.no-list}
+* 0x02 + x coordinate

+If y coordinate is odd:

+{:.no-list}
-  \x03 + x coordinate
+* 0x03 + x coordinate

 {% highlight ruby %}
 # pub.x is a Bignum, so we must concatenate our compression byte with the hex representation of pub_key.x